rchaeology/RchaeoStats-workshop-notes/README.md

 R workshop at [Location], [Date].

 The workshop materials are still under development and are not yet available.
-The scripts, data, and Quarto document created during the workshop can be found below.
+The scripts and data (and Quarto document, depending on the workshop) created during the workshop can be found below.

 ## Data